 Housing Authority of the City of Alameda is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.

-Housing Authority of the City of Alameda serves Alameda.
+Housing Authority of the City of Alameda offers Public Housing and Section 8 Housing rental assistance in Alameda.

 |Alameda, California Housing Choice Voucher||Closed|